lanceman2/quickstream/README.md

 We use the GNU autotool build system to generate tarball releases.
-To make a tarball release, after you finish testing and editing, edit RELEASE.bash changing the version numbers and so on, then you can run a sequence of programs something like the following:
+To make a tarball release, after you finish testing and editing, edit include/quickstream/app.h changing the version numbers and so on, then you can run a sequence of programs something like the following:

 ```console
 ./RepoClean